wp-plugins/fancybox-for-wordpress/readme.txt

 By default, the plugin will use jQuery to apply [FancyBox](http://fancy.klade.lv/) to ANY thumbnails that link directly to an image.
 This includes posts, the sidebar, etc, so you can activate it and it will be applied automatically.

-Finally, i have only tested the plugin in WordPress 2.7, so it's very recomended to use it with WordPress 2.7 or later.
-After all, there's no reason why you shouldn't be already using WP2.7, is there? ;)

 = Known Bugs =
 * Shadows not perfect on IE6/7
 * Options page doesn't on WordPress MU